WHAT WE DO

 a year-round educational employment program for underserved teenagers

 YA teaches self efficacy through programs during non-school hours when youth are most susceptible to negative influences.
-YA is a year-round educational employment program for underserved teenagers in the Kansas City, Metropolitan area.
+YA is a year-round educational employment program for underserved teenagers in the Kansas City metropolitan area.
 Existing programming includes an eight-week Summer Program, an Academic Year Program, and after school tutoring.
 Students in our program take four classes daily: Life Skills, Art, Writing, and either Health, Civics, Speech or Financial Literacy.
-We pride ourselves on small class sizes, with a ratio of 7 students to every teacher, thus developing close student-mentor relationships.
+We pride ourselves on small class sizes, with a ratio of no more than 10 students to every teacher, thus developing close student-mentor relationships.
 Our proven curriculum in all areas of instruction was created by certified teachers with experience working with underserved youth.

 Civics, Speech and Art incorporate the Project Based Learning method, through which students gain knowledge and skills by working for an extended period of time to investigate and respond to an authentic, engaging and complex question, problem or challenge.
 In Speech, we encourage research, knowledge exchange, and critical thinking.
 Through Art, students’ cognitive skills are developed through reasoning, perception, imagination, inventiveness and creativity.